hdezerto/rleai_project/notes.md

 ## Grade E:

 - Implement simulated height map sensors for the robot to sense obstacles.
+	I think here the height map should be in the robot's reference frame (body frame).
 - Integrate this sensor data into the RL training loop (building on Lab 1).

 ## Grade C: